 Q3: Can I get into an unrecognized college?
 They are telling me that the recognition will happen soon

-Q4: Give me tips for the year 2008
+Q4: Give me tips for this year

 A1: The DTE website used to have last year's cutoff marks once upon a time but they do not seem to have it this year around.
 The last years cutoff is not important for the later stages of the admissions where most of the admissions happen.
 Even then, it was pretty useful information.
 Knowing last years cutoff marks is important if you have very high marks and want to get admission in the earlier rounds itself.
-In general IT cutoff was very low and so was a good buy.
+In general IT branch cutoff was very low and so was a good buy.

 A3: Get into an unrecognized college only if you have no other college options and only after doing the necessary research.
 An unrecognized college is one step away from both recognition and closing down.
 Typically, colleges don't close down as the folks running these colleges are usually connected to regional and local politics.
 Be more careful about M.E. degrees though; they have higher probability of closing down if unrecognized.

-Make sure that you take the exams.
+A4: Make sure that you take the exams.
 With the abundance of engineering seats out there, you will be able to get in somewhere.

 For NRIs and PIOs, an Indian engineering degree is a great buy on management quota.
 Better to get admitted in a big city like Mumbai, Pune, Vashi, Nashik and so on.
 That reduces the jealousy factor a little bit and reduces culture shock.